BucurEva87/Portfolio/README.md

 # Portofolio

-> Week 1, day 3 Microverse Portofolio project.
+> Week 2, day 2 Microverse Portofolio project.
-First two sections of the mobile website.
+First two sections of the mobile website plus the contact me and footer sections.
 Using Template 5 from Figma.